 The fertilizer industry should:

-Ensure that persons involved in the sale of fertilizers along the fertilizer value chain are trained adequately to be capable of providing relevant information to the related actors in the supply chain, such safety information, advice on risk reduction, and information on the responsible and efficient use of the fertilizer products.
+Ensure that persons involved in the sale of fertilizers along the fertilizer value chain are trained adequately to be capable of providing relevant information to the related actors in the supply chain, such as safety information, advice on risk reduction, and information on the responsible and sustainable use of the fertilizer products.

-Ensure that persons involved in the sale of fertilizers to users are trained adequately and are capable of providing sound advice on the use of the fertilizer products they are selling, and on the environmental and health risks associated with the misuse of fertilizers.
+Ensure that persons involved in the sale of fertilizers to users are trained adequately and are capable of providing sound advice on the use of the fertilizer products they are selling, and on the environmental and health risks associated with the use of fertilizers.

 Ensure that technical literature provides sufficient information on adequate practices for different contexts consistent with nutrient stewardship, including the observance of right rate, right source, right placement, and right timing.

-Provide fertilizers in a range of pack sizes consistent with national, sub-regional or regional requirements, and appropriate for the needs of small-scale farmers, households and other local users, in order to reduce costs as well as any environmental risks associated with misuse or inappropriate storage, and to discourage sellers from repackaging products in unlabeled or inappropriate containers.
+Provide fertilizers in a range of pack sizes consistent with national, sub-regional or regional requirements, and appropriate for the needs of small-scale farmers, households and other local users, in order to reduce costs as well as any environmental risks associated with use or storage, and to discourage sellers from repackaging products in unlabeled or inappropriate containers.

 Clearly, legibly and accurately label fertilizers in line with Article 7.1.6 and according to relevant regulations/guidelines on good labelling practices and that are consistent with those of the relevant authorities in the country of sale.